-- Inspect the mower blade every 25 hours or at least once per year. - If the mower blade hits a solid object, stop the engine immediately and inspect the mower blades. - Never weld or straighten bent mower blades. - 3.
-Inspect the mower blade (Figure 41).
-Discard the mower blade if it has any of the following conditions: - More than .5" (12,7 mm) of the mower blade metal has been removed from previous sharpening or wear (A). - The air lifts are excessively eroded (B) and the notch (C) is .25" (6,35 mm) deep or greater. - The mower blade is broken or bent.
+- Inspect the mower blade every 25 hours or at least once per year. - If the mower blade hits a solid object, stop the engine immediately and inspect the mower blades. - · Never weld or straighten bent mower blades. - Remove the mower blade from the unit.
+See Removing the Mower Blades. - 2.
+Inspect the mower blade (Figures 42 and 43).
+Discard the mower blade if it has any of the following conditions: - More than .5" (12,7 mm) of the mower blade metal has been removed from previous sharpening or wear (A, Figure 42) - The air lifts are excessively eroded (A, Figure 43) and the notch (B) is .25" (6,35 mm) deep or greater. - · The mower blade is broken or bent.

-4. If the cutting edges are not sharp or have nicks, sharpen the blades.
+3. If the cutting edges are not sharp or have nicks, sharpen the blades.
+See Sharpening the Mower Blades.